Newborn sleep schedule: Do newborn babies need a sleep schedule?

 Newborns, in particular, tend to have fairly unpredictable sleep patterns and short wake windows, so strict schedules aren’t realistic for most babies in this age group.
 So, there really isn't a newborn sleep schedule!

 Why do we recommend waiting?
-The circadian rhythm regulates the timing of bedtime by about 3 months of age but isn’t fully developed until about 6 months old.
+The circadian rhythm of bedtime by about 3 months of age but isn’t fully developed until about 6 months old.
 Sleep becomes more predictable between 3 and 6 months of age, although many babies will continue to have a lot of irregularity when it comes to feeding and nap durations.

 How much should a newborn sleep?